biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/faith_pd_parameter.png
    :align:   center

 Several parameters have been automatically selected for you.
-In the "p-metric" field enter "faith_pd" and in the "i-tree" field select "/databases/gg/13_8/trees/97_otus_no_none.tree".
-Then click "Add Command" and once the command is added the workflow should appear as follows:
+In the "p-metric" field enter "faith_pd" and in the "i-tree" field select "/databases/gg/13_8/trees/97_otus_no_none.tree" then click "Add Command".

+Once the command is added the workflow should appear as follows:

 .. figure::  images/faith_pd_workflow.png
    :align:   center